pluralsight/guides/in-review/java-and-j2ee/using-the-rest-interface-with-licas/article.md

 This tutorial describes how to write and add a service to a licas server, before invoking it through the REST interface.
-Some extra characters have been added to the example URI path descriptions to prevent them being live links.

 <h2>Summary</h2>
 <p>The software package <a href="http://licas.sourceforge.net" target="_blank">licas</a> (lightweight Internet-based communication for autonomic services) is a Java-based framework that allows a user to build distributed service-based networks that can also self-organise/self-optimise.
 Functionality is provided to allow for REST or XML-based RPC message passing and dynamic linking between services.
 Web services invocation and autonomic management are also provided for.
 The framework is very lightweight and the architecture and adaptive capabilities through dynamic linking, add something new that is not available in other similar systems.
 The licas system is mostly about the p2p server and more intelligent processing of information through its AI algorithms.
 It is also about providing a platform on which to run services that can provide some functionality for a user.
 Therefore, the primary architecture would be an SOA, or something similar.</p>